walnuthq/madara-docs/docs/quickstart/run_devnet.md

 git clone https://github.com/madara-alliance/madara-cli.git
 cd madara-cli
 ```
-The above will clone the repository into a new folder and enter the it.
+The above will clone the repository into a new folder and enter it.

 ## Run a devnet with Madara CLI